Authentication

 }

-method and then shows a nice message to the user.
+method and then displays a confirmation message to the user.

 Summary

-We have a link to log in and also to log out the user.
-We have used the built-in authenticator for authentication and the login details are in the configuration file as this is a simple test application.
-We have also secured the edit forms so that only logged in users can add and edit posts.
+We have links for signing in and signing out the user.
+We used the built-in authenticator for authentication, and the login credentials are in the configuration file, as this is a simple test application.
+We also secured the editing forms so that only logged-in users can add and edit posts.

-Here you can read more about user login and authorization.
+You can read more about user login and authorization here.